Trade directory · Des Moines metro · Iowa

 Permit Requirements

 City of Des Moines requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permit fees range $50-200 based on project scope.
-Submit plans for commercial work over $5000.
+Permit fees range from $50-200 depending on project scope.
+Permits required for new installations, system replacements, ductwork modifications, and gas line connections.

 §3